 As a note of warning, never try to introduce a new rooster into a flock that already has a head rooster, this will usually result in a fight to the death.
 This also applies to reintroducing roosters who were raised together but were separated for a time.
 Cockfighting is illegal in most states and that is not what we want on the farm.

 Getting your rooster to surrender

-Protect yourself until you break your rooster, wearing knee high rubber boots whenever you are around him will help protect your legs.
+Until you break your rooster, wearing knee-high rubber boots whenever you are around him will help protect your legs.
 I keep the handle off of an old post hole digger inside the gate so that if I need it for roosters, snakes, anything like that, it is handy.
 I must say that I haven’t used it for roosters in years.
 Once you establish dominance, he will respect you.
 You may have to remind him every now and then because he is the one taking care of them all day, but it won’t be that often.
 He will learn that you’re not after his job and will quit bothering about you.

 If you are getting ready to add new hens to your flock, see our article for some helpful insights.

 If you have a rooster who is challenging you, let me know how this works for you.
 I’m sure your story is unique and maybe even humorous, once you get past it any way. 🙂 Share your experiences and tricks in the comments.

 This post is shared on Simple Life Sunday, From The Farm Blog Hop, and Homestead Blog Hop